 - 1. Log into the Remote Supervisor Adapter.
 For more information, see Chapter 2, "Opening and using the ASM Web interface," on page 3. - 2.
 In the navigation frame, click Remote Control. - 3.
 Click Redirect Graphical Console.
-A Java[TM] applet opens in a separate browser window. - 4.
+A JavaTM applet opens in a separate browser window. - 4.
 In the Password field, enter the remote control password.
 This password is configured locally on the server during the BIOS code update at the PAP field.
-For more information about the remote control password, see the Remote Supervisor Adapter Installation Guide.
+For more information about the remote control password, see the xSeries 440 User's Guide on the IBM Documentation CD.